ReadOutLoud Text to Speech Reader

 To go straight ReadOutLoud Help, please click here.

 ReadOutLoud also includes a Speed Reading Trainer:

 - ReadOutLoud's Speed Reading Trainer coaches your eyes to scan reading material more effectively.
 It does this by progressively highlighting the text you paste into the window as you read it.
 After you have read each line you press the down arrow to highlight the line.
 At the end of the page the text automatically advances to the top of the next page so your reading is not interrupted.

 - The easiest way to get help: Most of the command buttons and both the check boxes have banners of text that come up below them when you mouse over them for a second or so, and between them these banners tell you just about all you need to know about using ReadOutLoud.
 For more detail, though, please read the following.

 - How to use ReadOutLoud: The simplest, and most common way of using ReadOutLoud is to just highlight the text you want read, from any source, then click the 'RH' (Read Highlighted) button.
 The highlighted text will be copied and pasted into the ReadOutLoud text window, displacing any previous text in the window, and be read out loud.
 If you wish to pause or stop the reading, you can then just press the 'Pause' button, which becomes the 'Resume' button you can resume the reading with.
 If you want to lower or raise the reading speed you can click the '<' or '>' button prior to doing the reading.
-The amount by which the speed is raised or lowered is shown on the 'Read' button.
+The amount by which the speed is raised or lowered is shown at the bottom left of the window.
 If you want to change the speed after starting a reading, press 'Pause', change the speed, then click 'Read' to restart the reading at the new speed.
 During a reading the same '<' and '>' buttons can be used to skip back and skip forward one sentence for each click.

 - Reading Options: If you wish to write into the text window, or copy text from